 EU Sanction on China

-That sanction is Arms Embargo Sanction.
-Arms Embargo is a prohibition of Export of weapons or Dual used Goods i.e. use for civil as well as military purposes.
-In 1989 Chinese Government violently suppressed the protests of Tiananmen Square of Beijing in 1989.
+Since, that sanction is Arms Embargo Sanction.
+There is a ban on export of weapons or Dual used Goods i.e. use for civil as well as military purposes.
+Chinese government took an important step.
+It violently suppressed the protest of Tiananmen Square of Beijing in 1989.
 The European Union violently suppressed it and took a strict step on Arms Embargo Sanction.
-This arms embargo on China has been imposed by EU laws, and implemented in the UK by statutory instruments.
 Generally all Military Items are included in the list as to restrict all type of exporters but the scope of this Arms Embargo defined by United Kingdom is-

 - lethal weapons, such as machine guns, large caliber weapons, bombs, torpedoes, rockets and missiles

-- specially designed components of the above and ammunition
+- It is one of the major components of the ammunition

 - military aircraft and helicopters, vessels of war, armored fighting vehicles and other such weapons platforms

 Following list prepared by UK Military.
-But there is no such common list of items covered under Arms Embargo.
+Arms Embargo doesn’t contain common list of items.
 So each country including UK, interpret this embargo as per its own laws and regulations.

 Trade Ban on a Chinese Company

 In April 2018, US Department of Commerce imposed ban on Chinese telecommunications-gear maker ZTE.
 US Government alleged that ZTE violated trade sanction settlement against Iran.
-ZTE was previously fined for supplying telecommunication equipment to Iran and North Korea.
-ZTE also appreciated employees involved in illegal conduct.
-But this ban was soon lifted as ZTE said to have deposited $400 million in a U.S. bank escrow account as part of a settlement.
+Therefore, India has taken effective steps to ban Chinese goods post pandemic situation.
+Iran and North Korea supplied telecommunication equipment.
+Hence, the ZTE fined on telecommunication.